MrFriendCS/MrFriendCS.github.io/s2/S2-SDD-Xmas/README.md

 'Tis the season to create festive scenes!

-The turtle can be given instructions.
+A Python turtle can be given instructions to draw on the screen.
 If the turtle understands an instruction it will carry it out.
 It carrys them out in order, starting at `Line 1`.
 Blank lines are allowed, even encouraged to make the instructions easier to read.

-## Turtle Instructions
+## Xmas Turtle Instructions

-Turtles understand quite a few instructions.
+The xmas turtle understands quite a few instructions.

 | Instruction       | Comment |
 | -----------       | ------- |